+Completeness of Sales Revenue Revenue is recognised when the control of the underlying product has been transferred to the customer.
 We identified completeness of sales revenue as a significant risk, requiring special audit consideration.

-Our audit procedures included, amongst others, the following:

-- Understanding and considering the appropriateness of the company's revenue recognition and accounting policies. - Understanding, evaluation and validation of controls over the sales business process. - Substantive test of details over the sales transactions including verification of the sales against commercial invoices, verification of customer signature for evidence of receipt of stock, settlement of sales transaction, review of the shipping documents of overseas sales to ensure recognition of sales in the correct period. - A risk based cutoff testing was performed on sales to ascertain that sales had been recorded in the correct period and recorded completely. - The sequence of the invoices was tested to ensure that no invoices were missing and sales were recorded for all invoices in the period 1 January 2017 to 31 December 2017. - We also tested a selection of manual journals posted in the sales revenue account balances to supporting documentation. - Considered the movement in Gross Profit margin between the current year and last year for reasonableness. - We also considered the adequacy of the company's disclosures in respect of revenue.
+Our audit procedures included, amongst others, the following: Understanding and considering the appropriateness of the company's revenue recognition and accounting policies for the different types of sales.
+Understanding, evaluation and validation of controls over the sales business process.
+Substantive test of details over sales transactions including verification of the sales against commercial invoices, verification of evidence of receipt of the products by the customers, settlement of the sales transaction, and for international sales, examination of the related shipping documents to ensure the time of recognition of revenue is appropriate.
+Completing cutoff testing to ascertain that revenue had been recorded in the correct period and recorded completely for the sales.
+Testing the sequence of the invoices and validating reasons for missing invoice numbers from the sequence for the period 1 January 2018 to 31 December 2018.
+A selection of manual journals posted in the sales revenue accounts were tested back to supporting documentation.
+The movement in Gross Profit margins between the current year and the prior year was also reviewed and the reasons for the movement verified.